 - Student Record Sheet.
 All student record sheets must be kept for each student and maintained in a secure location by the school for a period of at least two (2) years from the date driver education was completed.
 Upon expiration of the retention period all student record sheets must be disposed of in a secure manner.
 All schools are required to keep student record sheets; this includes private behind-the-wheel instruction.

 A driver education student record sheet must show that each student successfully completed the required course curriculum and be retained by the school.
 Student record sheets must contain; student identity, visual acuity, number of classroom and behind the wheel hours provided to the student, instructor name and location, parental involvement and signature of student at the completion of the course certifying the student received all required components of the course.
 A copy of the student record sheet shall be provided if requested by the student, parent or guardian.

 - Final Examination.
-Submit copy of final exam for approval prior to use.
 A driver education school must administer a final examination to students who have completed all the requirements provided in these rules and any additional requirements imposed by the driver education school.
-The examination must consist of a minimum of 30 questions and the student must correctly answer 80 percent of the questions to pass the examination.
-The Secretary of State shall provide the questions by category which the school must use for the final examination.
+The examination must consist of a minimum of 50 questions and the student must correctly answer 80 percent of the questions to pass the examination.
+The Secretary of State shall provide the questions for the final examination.

 - Inspection of records.
 The Secretary of State may, with or without notice to the driver education school, inspect all school records.
 The school must make such records available to the Secretary of State for inspection.